defold/doc/docs/en/manuals/model.md

 Apart from the properties *Id*, *Position* and *Rotation* the following component specific properties exist:

+*Scene*
+: The glTF *.gltf* or *.glb* file that contains the model's geometry.
+If the file contains morph targets, they are imported together with the scene.
+This property was named *Mesh* before Defold 1.13.2.

 *Mesh*
-: This property should refer to the glTF *.gltf* or *.glb* file that contains the mesh to use.
-If the file contains morph targets, they are imported together with the mesh.
-If the file contains multiple meshes, only the first one is read.
+: An optional named mesh from the selected *Scene*, available since Defold 1.13.2.
+Leave this field empty to render the whole scene with its imported transforms.
+Select a mesh to render that mesh once in its local coordinates, without the glTF node transforms.
+Position, rotate and scale the model component or its game object to place the selected mesh.

 *Create GO Bones*
 : Check this to create a game object for every bone of the model.
 You can use the game objects to attach other game objects such as weapons to hand bones and so on.